Gaurav1921/AgroVision_TRINIT_Team_Rockerzz/README.md

 - Clone the repository to your local machine.
 - Install the required packages using **pip install -r requirements.txt**.
 - Run the app using **python app.py**.
-- Enter the geolocation, season, and target return on investment to receive your crop recommendations.
+- Enter the geolocation, season, nitrogen content, phosphorous content, potassium content, temperature, humidity, pH of soil, and rainfall to receive your crop recommendations.

+### Contributing

+Author: Gaurav Singh, Harsh Rai, Arshdeep